 What I found were six very different films — some poetic, some raw, some downright strange.
 But all of them made me pause.
 And think.
 And, in some cases, feel oddly understood.

-Watching Gilot hold onto her own artistic vision while being pulled into Picasso’s orbit was more than just inspiring — it was a quiet form of defiance.
+Watching Gilot hold onto her own artistic vision while being pulled into Picasso’s orbit was more than just inspiring.
+It was a quiet form of defiance.
 She paints.
 She survives.
 And in the end, she walks away.
 That, to me, was one of the most powerful portrayals of creative strength I’ve seen in a film.

 This film doesn’t explain Klimt.
 It embodies him.
 It’s disjointed, decadent, and unapologetically strange — just like the artist himself.
 The plot wanders through memories, dreams, and hallucinations as if the entire film is one of Klimt’s golden canvases come to life.